scottleitch/Animated-Ribbon-On-Page-Load/README.md

-# Ribbon Animates On Page Load
+# Animating Ribbon On Page Load